mabn17/React-Express-boilerplate/README.md

     open: true,
     proxy: {
         "/api": "http://localhost:8080"
+    },
+    historyApiFallback: true
 }
-}
 ```

 [**Port**](https://webpack.js.org/configuration/dev-server/#devserver-port) specifies the Webpack dev server to listen on this particular port (3000 in this case).
 When [**open**](https://webpack.js.org/configuration/dev-server/#devserver-open) is set to true, it will automatically open the home page on startup.
 [Proxying](https://webpack.js.org/configuration/dev-server/#devserver-proxy) URLs can be useful when we have a separate API backend development server and we want to send API requests on the same domain.
 In our case, we have a Node.js/Express backend where we want to send the API requests to.
+[HistoryApiFallback](https://webpack.js.org/configuration/dev-server/#devserver-historyapifallback) is set to true, it will help avoiding 404 responses, this is mainly so we can set up a "catch all" route in express to handle other routes with React. **NOTE** this may need extra configuration/files if pushed to a live server, similar like how apache uses .htdocs files.

 ### Nodemon